-Hey y’all, can you believe its almost the end of June and we’re more than half way through the year already?
+Hey y’all, can you believe its almost the end of June and we’re more than halfway through the year already?
 That just seems wrong somehow.
 I hope it’s been a good one for you so far.
 If you’ve been following the blog for a while, you’ll know that the last Monday of the month means it’s time for the Int’l Bloggers Club (IBC) challenge.
 Every month, a group of bloggers from all over the world get together, to make, create or recycle something based on a specific theme.
-Last month’s we all repurposed tin cans and you won’t believe what everyone came up with.
+Last month we all repurposed tin cans and you won’t believe what everyone came up with.
 This month we had to do something with a common household item and we chose old DVD cases.

 How To Make a Vertical Garden Using Old DVD Cases

-The plastic outer casing make perfect planters.
+The plastic outer casing makes perfect planters.
 They’re sturdy and a nice size.
 All we needed to do was drill a few drainage holes at the bottom of the DVD cases and find a piece of wood to hang them on.

-The plain black casings aren’t the prettiest, so we put together a template and used it to cut some leather bits we have left over from our epic suitcase bureau makeover to cover the cases.
+The plain black casings aren’t the prettiest, so we put together a template and used it to cut some leather bits we have leftover from our epic suitcase bureau makeover to cover the cases.